-SOC 467: Sociology of Social Policy (3 credit hours, letter grade)

-London is the platform for a critical assessment of how sociological theory and social science research can improve understanding of the development, implementation, and outcomes associated with social policies in different national contexts.
+SOC 467 Sociology of Social Policy (3 credit hours, letter grade) REQUIRED for all London is the platform for a critical assessment of how sociological theory and social science research can improve understanding of the development, implementation, and outcomes associated with social policies in different national contexts.
 Studying here provides the unique opportunity to take an "outsider" perspective, useful for learning about UK policies but with enough distance for a critical look back at US and Singaporean social policies.
 We examine legislative, economic, and political issues that shape citizens' daily lives, through analysis of a range of social policies: education, income support, transportation, housing, etc.

-SOC 352: Sociology of Consumption and Sustainability (3 credit hours, letter grade)
+SOC 477 Sociology of Health Care (3 Credits, letter grade) REQUIRED for most